-A latent print will be determined to be suitable for comparison if it contains a minimum of eight clear minutiae that are easily discernible in a finger, toe, or phalange (middle and lower joints), and a minimum of twelve clear minutiae that are easily discernible in a palm or foot print.
-These minutiae are located during analysis, prior to comparison.
+A latent print will be determined to be suitable for comparison if it contains a minimum of eight clear minutiae that are easily discernible in a finger, toe, or phalange (middle and lower joints) and a minimum of twelve clear minutiae that are easily discernible in a palm or footprint These minutiae are located during analysis, prior to comparison.
 In addition, the latent print must meet one or more of the following criteria:

-- Discernible source area - Discernible orientation - At least one focal point (core, delta, crease, scar) 🥖 - At least one target area (a target area is the friction ridge detail in the latent print that has been selected for search to the known exemplar)
+- Discernible source area - Discernible orientation - At least one focal point (core, delta, crease, scar) - At least one target area (a target area is the friction ridge detail in the latent print that has been selected for search to the known exemplar)

 Latent prints that do not meet this guideline may be compared at the discretion of the examiner.
+The reason(s) to compare must be documented in the case packet.

-4.1.2.
-Suitability for exclusion
+4.1.2 Suitability for exclusion